5 notable electrical industry trends

 It is expected that electrical will continue to join other construction trades with preparing prefabricated components.
 For example, prefabricated electrical components such as panel builds and lighting packages are being integrated into modular data centre skids, built by construction firms.

-5. Cloud-based tools
+5. Collaborative, cloud-based tools

 With the continuing popularity of remote-working, these tools are a game changer for the industry as they help teams to work more flexibly with increased speed, while at the same time enabling collaboration off-site.